Aidge demonstration#

 fuse_batchnorm: Fuse BatchNorm inside Conv or FC operator;

-matmul_to_fc: Fuse MatMul and Add operator into a FC operator;
+matmul_to_fc: Fuse MatMul and Add operators into a FC operator;

 remove_flatten: Remove Flatten if it is before an FC operator;

-adapt_to_backend: Adapt graph to the current backend by adding Transpose layer to match expected input/output data format;
+adapt_to_backend: Adapt graph to the current backend by adding Transpose operators to match expected input/output data format;

-constant_folding: Compute constant part of the graph and replace them by pre-computed values.
+constant_folding: Compute constant parts of the graph and replace them by pre-computed values.

 # Use the remove_flatten recipe